Stephen Gough

 Stephen Peter Gough (born 13 May 1959), popularly known as the "Naked Rambler", is a British pro-nudity activist and former Royal Marine.
 In 2003 and 2004, he walked the length of Great Britain naked, but was arrested when he did it again in 2005 and 2006.
 Since then, he has spent most of the intervening years in prison, having been repeatedly rearrested for contempt of court for public nudity and imprisoned.
 He has been convicted of public order offences at least 40 times.
 Gough brought a lawsuit in the European Court for Human Rights, arguing that laws requiring him to wear clothing violated his rights to privacy and free expression.
 His claim was rejected in 2014.

+Early life

+Stephen Peter Gough was born on 13 May 1959 in Southampton, Hampshire, to Nora Evelyn Gough (née Cooper, 1926 - 2017) and carpenter Kenneth Gough (1924 - 1999).
+He has six siblings.